hyunsjang/FinanceAssignment/README.md

 - RODRIGO CASELLAS

 V.1.1
-We need to create Trelloe account
+We need to create Trello account